ShaowuChen/Optimal_Brain_Connection/README.md

 ~~Update: The manuscript has been uploaded to arXiv.
 The code is planned to be uploaded before August 11th.~~

+Update: I plan to organize and upload the complete codeby the end of this month.
+Please stay tuned!

+---

 Partial code for Jacobian Criterion has been uploaded.
 Organizing complete code, may take some while (as a procrastinator on his vacation).